Overview

 9Pic is built for genuine event organisers who run real events for real participants.
 Our search limits and anti-abuse protections are designed around that use.
 This page explains what we consider fair use, how search activity is reviewed, and what to do if your event needs more headroom.Who This Applies To

-This policy applies to every 9Pic plan:| Plan | Where it lives | Fair use focus |
+This policy applies to every 9Pic plan:What Counts as Fair Use

 You are using 9Pic within fair use when you:- Run real events you organise.
 Upload photos from races, weddings, conferences, or similar events you have permission to photograph and distribute.